bgord/knowledge/README.md

 - Add submodule to a path
 - Pull changes that added a submodule
 - Specify a branch for submodule definition
+- Force add a file/directory after it's no longer ignored

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?